 The Minnesota Housing Finance Agency (Minnesota Housing) also offers a U.S. Department of Housing and Urban Development (HUD) Risk-share Streamlined Refinance product for existing LMIR loans that are insured at 50 percent in the Level I HUD Risk-share Program.
 This allows owners to take advantage of current lower interest rates, and, potentially, address needed repairs.
 The maximum loan amount will be the lesser of the original principal balance or the unpaid principal balance plus eligible repair and closing costs.
-Refer to the https://example.com/hub-nick-share-streamlined
+Refer to the hub Risk-share Streamlined Refinance Term Sheet for more information.